Kaunas: Restored independence

 After World War II Kaunas became the main industrial city of Lithuania; it produced about a quarter of Lithuania's industrial output.

 After the proclamation of Lithuanian independence in 1990, Soviet attempts to suppress the rebellion focused on the Sitkūnai Radio Station.
 They were defended by the citizenry of Kaunas.
 Pope John Paul II said Holy Mass for the faithful of the Archdiocese of Kaunas at the Kaunas Cathedral Basilica and held a meeting with the young people of Lithuania at the S. Darius and S. Girėnas Stadium, during his visit to Lithuania in 1993.
 Kaunas natives Vytautas Landsbergis and Valdas Adamkus became the Head of state in 1990, and, respectively, in 1998 and 2004.
 Since the restoration of independence, substantially improving air and land transport links with Western Europe have made Kaunas easily accessible to foreign tourists.

 Kaunas is famous for its basketball club, Žalgiris, which was founded in 1944 and was one of the most popular nonviolent expressions of resistance during its struggle with the CSKA Moscow.
 In 2011, the largest indoor arena in the Baltic states was built and was named Žalgiris Arena.
 Kaunas hosted finals of the EuroBasket 2011.

 In March 2015, Kaunas's interwar buildings received the European Heritage Label.
-On 10 January 2017, Kaunas's interwar modern architecture was included in the UNESCO World Heritage Site Tentative List.

 On 29 March 2017, Kaunas was named European Capital of Culture of 2022.

-On 28 September 2017, the winner of the M. K. Čiurlionis Concert Centre architectural competition was announced and the centre is planned to be completed by 2022, close to the Vytautas the Great Bridge.
+On 28 September 2017, the winner of the M. K. Čiurlionis Concert Centre architectural competition was announced and the centre was planned to be completed by 2022, close to the Vytautas the Great Bridge.

+On 18 September 2023, Kaunas's interwar modern architecture was included in the list of the UNESCO World Heritage Sites.

 Geography

 The city covers 15,700 hectares.
 Parks, groves, gardens, nature reserves, and agricultural areas occupy 8,329 hectares.
 The city follows in suit of the country and is lowland.
+Kaunas is known for its landscape complexes of rivers and stream valleys as the city is located at the confluence of Neris and Nemunas rivers.

+In Kaunas there are 16 urban parks (Ąžuolyno, A.Šančių ąžuolynas, Dainavos, Draugystės, Kalniečių, Santakos, Vilijos, Nepriklausomybės, Santarvės, Marvos dvaro, Girstupio, Gričiupio, Kovo 11-osios, Neries krantinės, Antakalnio g., Sargėnų dvaro) which total territory is 1080 hectares.
+Moreover, there are three forest parks (Panemunės, Kleboniškio, Lampėdžių), three landscape reserves (Jiesios, Veršvos, Nevėžio), one regional park (Kauno Marios Regional Park), five teriological reserves, and one ornithological reserve.

+In Kaunas and its surrounding area there are 43 mineral deposits that are suitable for extracting: anhydrite and gypsum, sand and gravel, freshwater limestone, clay, chalk marl, peat, and mineral water.